 The denominational lawn sections include Roman Catholic, Anglican, Greek Orthodox, Independent, Methodist, Uniting, Plymouth Brethren, Baptist, Congregational, Salvation Army, Bahai sections and a baby lawn section.
 A number of the denominational lawn sections are also now closed to new burials and are only available for burials if allotments have been reserved.
 The cemetery continues to cater for people with existing burial rights in both the monumental section and the lawn sections.

+In 2007, after a number of the denominational lawn sections became full, a non-denominational lawn section began to be used, and this is now where almost all new burials at the Orange cemetery happen.
+Cremated remains can also be placed in these graves.
+There is a memorial rose garden for the interment of ashes.
 There is also an ‘environmental interment’ section, Melaleuca Gardens, which is landscaped as a bushland setting.
 Names of people buried in this section are shown on plaques on a central plinth rather than locating them on each gravesite.
 The option of being buried in a shroud in also available in this section of the cemetery.

 The fees for burials and other services provided by the cemetery can be found in Orange City Council’s annual Fees and Charges 2020-2021 document.
 Contact Council’s Cemetery Administrative Assistant on (02) 6393 8000 for more information or assistance in locating a reserve.

 Orange City Council would like to acknowledge the many years of commitment by Orange Family History Group to transcribing and photographing headstones, GPS positioning and researching obituaries which has made this database possible.